Years 1660-1679

 The secondary characters reinforce the discomfort of the victim.
 An acolyte of the woman is disturbing the player with a glass of wine.
 The dog does not care about the disappointments of his master and sleeps blissfully.

-2015 SOLD for $ 4.8M including premium
+2015 SOLD for $ 4.8M by Sotheby's

 The frozen landscape was a major theme for Dutch painting in the seventeenth century.
 The pioneer was Hendrick Avercamp, born in Amsterdam, who moved to Kampen.
 His scenes were first inspired by the varied crowds of Brueghel, and later he lowered the horizon to better express atmosphere and light.

 Aert van der Neer, also born in Amsterdam, was thirty years old in 1633 when Avercamp died.
 He appears as his successor with his frozen rivers or canals in a pleasant environment with trees, houses and mills in a skilled composition with peacefully scattered walkers and skaters.
-An oil on panel 40 x 55 cm painted in the late 1640s was sold for £ 2,65M including premium by Sotheby's on 4 December 2013.
+An oil on panel 40 x 55 cm painted in the late 1640s was sold for £ 2,65M by Sotheby's on December 4, 2013.

 Van der Neer missed his career despite a collaboration with Cuyp.
 His moonlight sceneries did not excite his contemporaries and he was not considered as an outstanding artist.

 Aert van der Neer, also born in Amsterdam, was thirty years old in 1633 when Avercamp died.
 He appears as his successor with his frozen rivers or canals in a pleasant environment with trees, houses and mills in a skilled composition with peacefully scattered walkers and skaters.
-An oil on panel 40 x 55 cm painted in the late 1640s was sold for £ 2,65M including premium by Sotheby's on 4 December 2013.
+An oil on panel 40 x 55 cm painted in the late 1640s was sold for £ 2,65M by Sotheby's on December 4, 2013.

 Van der Neer missed his career despite a collaboration with Cuyp.
 His moonlight sceneries did not excite his contemporaries and he was not considered as an outstanding artist.